dungbeetlephoenix/boulderroller/whitepaperdraft.md

 DungBeetle addresses these issues by introducing decentralized, user-friendly mechanisms that both verify and reward genuine athletic performance.

-3. The DungBeetle Solution
+3. The BoulderRoller Solution

 3.1 Ecosystem Overview

-At the heart of DungBeetle are two tokens:
+At the heart of Boulderroller are two tokens:
 	•	Push:
 	•	Function: A daily regenerating resource (recharged each morning via the “Khepri Kiss”) that represents stamina.
 	•	Usage: Spent to log workouts and engage in challenges.